ItaiAxelrad/itaiaxelrad/src/projects/personal/vEleven/index.md

 };
 ```

-In order to configure the default tooltip to display the added total of the two datasets in the stacked bar graph passed in the above code (redpoints, flashes, and onsights), we will add a tooltip object within our chart object.
+In order to configure the default tooltip to display the added total of the three datasets in the stacked bar graph passed in the above code (redpoints, flashes, and onsights), we will add a tooltip object within our chart object.

 ```javascript
 tooltips: {